 Energy that is stored within a molecular bond is called, “chemical potential energy.”
 When a chemical bond is broken, such as when a starch molecule is eaten then broken down in the digestive system of an animal, energy is released.
 All organisms need energy to survive.

 Photosynthesis converts light energy into chemical energy that is stored in the molecular bonds of glucose.
 This process takes place in chloroplasts.
-A plant uses the glucose molecules to create carbohydrates -- starch and cellulose -- and other nutrients that it needs to grow and reproduce.
+A plant uses the glucose molecules to create complex carbohydrates -- starch and cellulose -- and other nutrients that it needs to grow and reproduce.
 Photosynthesis thus makes it possible to convert light energy to a form of energy that can be used for food, by both the plant and the animals that eat the plant.

 Photosynthesis can be represented by the following simplified equation: 6 CO2 (carbon dioxide) + 6 H2O (water) → C6H12O6 (glucose) + 6 O2 (oxygen)

 Photosynthesis occurs in two steps -- one light-dependent and one light-independent.

 The light reactions of photosynthesis begin when light from the sun hits a cell with a chloroplast, usually in leaf cells of plants.
 Chlorophyll, the green pigment inside a chloroplast, absorbs particles of light energy called photons.
 An absorbed photon initiates a sequence of chemical reactions that create two types of high energy compounds, ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate).

 These compounds are later used in cellular respiration in order to create more usable energy in the form of ATP.